Marjan23/plgeon/Comments:BIP-0340.md

 ### LadderLeak Research Paper Released in 2020 Claiming to Have Found an Extremely Efficient Way to Recover Private Keys

 Toward the back half of 2020, researchers published a paper describing an attack they termed, 'LadderLeak', in which they claimed they were able to "break ECDSA" with "less than one bit of nonce leakage".
-Specifically, they stated, "in principle, the vulnerability affects various curve parameters in the above implementations, including NIST P-192, P-224, P-256, P-384, P-521, B-283, K-284, K-409, B-571, sect163r1, secp192k1, secp256k1", meaning that the elliptic curve that BItcoin uses was among those susceptible to such an attack.
+Specifically, they stated, "in principle, the vulnerability affects various curve parameters in the above implementations, including NIST P-192, P-224, P-256, P-384, P-521, B-283, K-284, K-409, B-571, sect163r1, secp192k1, secp256k1", meaning that the elliptic curve that Bitcoin uses was among those susceptible to such an attack.

 Here is the link to said paper = https://dl.acm.org/doi/10.1145/3372297.3417268